daisy21000/developer-resources/README.md

 I thoroughly tested the website through manual and automated testing as well as external testing and validation.

+### Manual Testing

+I manually tested the website throughout the development process.
+If I found any vulnerabilities, I fixed them and tested again to make sure the application is safe and secure.
+Through manual testing, I have confirmed that the website is fully functional.

+### Automated Testing

+With the assistance of Copilot, I made unit tests for the forms and views of both apps in my project.
+All of the tests pass and there was no problem found in the functionality of the website.
+Here is a brief overview of the tests:

+#### resources/test_forms.py

+Tests were done for the functionality of the resource and category forms to confirm how they process inputs.
+The tests ensured invalid input was not accepted and valid input went through without issue.

+#### resources/test_views.py

+Tests were done for the CRUD functionality of the resources, the category submission, favourites and search GET requests.
+The tests showed that all functionality is working as intended and users recieve feedback for actions.

+#### contact/test_forms.py

+Tests were done for the request form to confirm the functionality.
+The tests ensured valid and invalid inputs were handled correctly.

+#### contact/test_views.py

+Tests were done for the functionality of the contact view.
+The test ensured the GET and POST requests both worked as intended.

 ### External Testing and Validation

 #### Lighthouse